Legazpi Airport

-Prior to its closure, the airport was designated as a Class 1 principal domestic Airport by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation that is responsible for the operations of not only this airport but also of all other public airports in the Philippines except the major international airports.
+Prior to its closure, the airport was designated as a Class 1 principal domestic airport by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation responsible for the operations of most airports in the Philippines.

 The airport was replaced by the new and larger Bicol International Airport in 2021.

 History

 The site of the former Legazpi Airport used to be the Sanborn Field.
 This former US airfield opened in the early 1900s.
 During World War II, the airport was occupied by Japanese forces from 1941 until the airport was liberated by the United States Army in 1945.
 Commercial operations started the following year.

 The jet age came to Legazpi in the late 1960s and by the 1970s Philippine Airlines (PAL) introduced regular service to/from Manila using British Aircraft Corporation's BAC 1-11s.
 In the late 1980s PAL introduced Boeing 737-300s.
 YS-11s provided airlink to Mactan, Cebu, Masbate, and Virac.
 When PAL phased out the YS-11s and the short-lived Shorts SD-360 'Sunriser,' Fokker 50s replaced them.
 Before the debilitating labor strike in 1998 which caused PAL to temporarily cease operation, Legazpi Airport served as the airline's hub in Bicol, serving Manila, Cebu, Masbate, Virac, even Catarman in Samar.
 Today, it serves local clients and transient passengers from southern Camarines Sur and the province of Sorsogon.

 Aside from PAL, Filipinas Orient Airways and Air Manila International served the airport before 1972, the declaration of martial law in the Philippines.
 Through the years, other airlines came and went: Air Philippines for some time served Legazpi with YS-11s and 737-200s.
 Asian Spirit served Pili for flights to/from Manila and Cebu and has since ceased operations with six million pesos in collectibles from local (Naga or Pili) franchisees.
 Asian Spirit also planned to introduce flights to Virac and Masbate before its rebranding as Zest Airways.
 At present, Aboitiz cargo regularly calls on Legazpi.
 South East Asian Airlines, using the 19-seat LET-410. plies Cebu-Legazpi-Cebu Mondays and Fridays.